Lifailon/multranslate/README.md

 ## Supported languages

-You can change the language to automatically detect the language between English and any of those in the table below:
+You can change the language for automatic definition between English and any of those presented in the table below:

 | Parameter | Language          |
 | -         | -                 |